Siddhu-04/notes-gpt/README.md

 ## Live demo
 https://notes-gpt.streamlit.app/

-Refer above link for trying it by yourself...
+Refer above link for trying it by yourself...🙃🤞🏻